 Redecorating a space can be overwhelming.
 The endless options and preferences of design can discourage a homeowner and stop creativity in its tracks.
 However, the bottom line is there is no hard and fast rule.

-In this guest contribution, Denise Davies, Founder and CEO of D2 Interieurs offers practical advice along with some great examples of how a blend of neutrals and energizing pops of color settle into easy harmony at home.
+In this guest contribution, Denise Davies, Founder and CEO of D2 Interieurs offers practical advice along with some great examples of how a blend of calming neutrals and energizing color creates an easy harmony at home.

 1. Buy Quality